Shreyyyyy/passco.tech/wp-content/themes/danva/readme.txt

 == Copyright ==

-Danva WordPress Theme, Copyright 2024
+Shreyans Theme, Copyright 2024
-Danva is distributed under the terms of the GNU GPL.
+Shreyans is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by